CryxosMarco/rtos-benchmark-suite/README.md

 # Benchmark_RTOS

 This repository contains the source code used to benchmark synchronization primitives and interrupt behavior across different Real-Time Operating Systems (RTOSes).
+It is based on the [Thread-Metric Benchmark Suite](https://github.com/eclipse-threadx/threadx/tree/master/utility/benchmarks/thread_metric) and is specifically ported for the AM243x/AM64x Evaluation Board of Texas Instruments and for use on the Cortex R5F.
+This Work is done within the scope of a Master-Thesis by Marco Milenkovic and should not be seen a final verison.
+This is work in progress and will get future updates and additions.

 ---
 ## Prerequisits